gilt/tech-blog/_posts/2017-07-27-midyear-recap.md

 * Sean Sullivan spoke at the Portland Java User Group about [ApiBuilder](https://speakerdeck.com/sullis/apibuilder).
 * Sophie Huang spoke at the Customer Love Summit in Seattle.
 * Kyla Robinson gave a keynote on Key to Success: Creating A Mobile–First Mentality.
+* Sera Chin and Yi Cao spoke at the NYC Scrum User Group about HBC's Design Sprints.